pambrose/battlesnake-quickstart/README.md

 implements methods to produce [SnakeContext](src/main/kotlin/io/battlesnake/core/AbstractSnakeContext.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.

 * The SnakeContext class is snake-specific.
-An instance is created at the start of every game (for each snake your server is supporting), and it provides context between game turns.
+The framework creates an instance at the start of every game (for each snake your server is supporting), and it provides context between game turns.
 * The Strategy specifies responses for the `Ping`, `Start`, `Move`, and `End` commands.